stefjnl/codebase-tutorial-generator/README.md

 # Run the console application
 docker run --rm -v $(pwd)/samples:/app/samples dotnettutorialgenerator-console generate --dir /app/samples/SampleWebApi --output /app/samples/output/tutorial.md

+# Run the Blazor web UI
+docker-compose up -d blazor
 ```

+### Running the Blazor Web UI

+The Blazor web UI provides a user-friendly interface for generating tutorials.
+To access it:

+1. Run the application using docker-compose as shown above
+2. Open your browser and navigate to `https://localhost:5001` or `http://localhost:5000`
+3. Use the web interface to generate tutorials from GitHub repositories or local files

+The web UI includes features such as:
+- Real-time progress tracking during tutorial generation
+- File upload via drag-and-drop or GitHub URL
+- Tutorial history and management
+- Syntax-highlighted code display
+- Architecture diagram visualization

 ### Running Locally